So you started a blog (or plan to)? That’s great! But do you know how to grow your blog?

 Now there’s so much more to it than just this that we’ve shared here, and we’re not SEO experts.
 Rather, we’re media publishers learning increasingly better ways to improve our SEO while learning the industry over time.

 In our chosen keyword for this article, while the predominant keyword phrase in our title gets approximately 590 searches per month, the next layer of consideration that’s almost equally important, is how easy is it to rank for?
-In other words, what’s the competition for a given keyword and is it easy, medium, difficult or impossible to rank for?
+In other words, what’s the competition for a given keyword and is it easy, medium, difficult or impossible to for a small blog to rank?

 We will probably never rank for the keyword, Organic SEO, because it’s a highly competitive term amongst those who rule the industry.